Batik Art in Malaysia: The Fabric of our Lives

 Honestly, I don’t think much about fabrics and patterns, but now I have great respect for how material or fabric is made.
-The colors, the styles, and textures of the cloth we choose for our lives are akin to the choices that we create as a person.
+The colors, styles, and textures of the cloth we choose for our lives are akin to the choices that we create as a person.
 They help define who we are, what we like, and what style we are.
-Look around at your life, and you will see many different types of cloths and materials that you have chosen to represent you.
+Look around at your life, and you will see many different types of clothes and materials that you have chosen to represent you.

 While in the studio, I got my own chance to make a Batik Art print.
 This was my blank canvas to paint.

 I was fortunate to take this class, as this made me appreciate even more the skill the artisans have.
 We were given the choice of various design prints and it was my job to color or “dye” the print block.
 We were given various sized brushes to apply the paint.
 Little did I know what skill is involved in applying the ink to the fabric.
 You see, one thing that ink does is run.
 That’s right, it runs all over the place and it is my job to keep it within the lines!

-That comes with a skill of knowing the right amount of ink to put on the brush because once you apply it, it runs thru the cloth and typically stops at the wax border.
+That comes with the skill of knowing the right amount of ink to put on the brush because once you apply it, it runs thru the cloth and typically stops at the wax border.
 However, too much ink, and it bleeds right across that wax and into the next section that you didn’t want to be that color!
 It is kind of like painting one of those color-by-number patterns, but very carefully.